-Self Test Description Fault Mandatory Tests Performed at power-up and on demand Known Answer Tests Each cryptographic algorithm, employed by the encryptor, is tested using a "Known Answer Test" to verify the operation of the function.CN6000 Series KATs are divided into four distinct modules which correspond to the common and firmware modules listed in table 14.
-CN6000 Series Common Crypto Library The following CN6000 Series Common Crypto Library algorithms are tested: AES (encrypt / decrypt), Triple-DES (encrypt / decrypt), SHA-1, SHA-256, HMAC-SHA-1, HMAC-SHA-256, RSA (Sign and Verify) and SP 800-90A DRBG.
-Halt Each of the AES firmware modules are tested at power-up.
-The CN6040 module can be configured to operate in Ethernet or Fibre Channel modes, while the CN6100 supports Ethernet mode only.
-CN6040 Ethernet AES CFB128 (e/d; 128, 256), CTR128 (e/d; 128, 256) Halt CN6040 Fibre Channel AES CFB128 (e/d; 256) Halt
+Self Test Description Fault Mandatory Tests Performed at power-up and on demand Known Answer Tests Each cryptographic algorithm, employed by the encryptor, is tested using a "Known Answer Test" to verify the operation of the function.
+CS Series KATs are divided into four distinct modules which correspond to the common and firmware modules listed in table 14.
+If any module fails any of the self test KATs the module will enter a Secure shutdown state and Halt ("Secure Halt").
+Thereby preventing the module being configured and passing any data over the Network data output interface.
+CS Series Common Crypto Library The following CS Series Common Crypto Library algorithms are tested: AES (encrypt / decrypt), Triple-DES (encrypt / decrypt), SHA-1, SHA-256, HMAC-SHA-1, HMAC-SHA-256, RSA (Sign and Verify) and SP 800-90A DRBG.
+Halt CS Series Kernel Crypto Library The following AES kernel modules are tested at power-up: CS10 Ethernet CS100 Ethernet AES CFB128 (e/d; 128, 256), AES CTR128 (e/d; 128, 256), AES GCM (e/d; 128, 256) Halt